Maxim-Lanskoy/TGBotSwiftTemplate/README.md

 In `configure.swift`:
 - `owner`, `helper` - Admin user IDs
 - `allowedUsers` - Array of authorized user IDs (remove for public access)
-- `allSupportedLocales` - Available languages
+- `SupportedLocale` - Enum with available languages and their flags

 ### Database Options